cdowebcast/radioestudiobrasil/README.md

 ---
 EN: Unzip and copy programs of the day

+Objective:

+Facilitate the work of extracting, renaming, creating folders always with the same names to facilitate the creation of permanent playlists for the programs of your radio station.
+This bat works with the files downloaded from the site, all in a single folder, after processing the names will be standardized and folders will be created for you to use in your automation software or autodj always with the same names.

+Register:

+You need to register your radio station on the website https://radioestudiobrasil.com.br to have access to download daily and weekly programs.
+In the registration of your station you choose the programs you are going to use, it can be just some or all the programs offered.

 Instructions:

 Copy the programs.bat and 7z.exe to the same folder where you downloaded the programs from Rádio Estúdio Brasil (https://radioestudiobrasil.com.br/admin#/programas/downloads), then just enter the folder via prompt command and type: programs.exe <day-of-the-month>, example: programs 23.